niallb/YACRS/README.md

 * Files in the phpqrcode folder are Copyright (C) 2010 Dominik Dzienia <deltalab at poczta dot fm> and Licensed under the LGPL licence version 3.

 <hr/>
-To cite this software in a publication plese use something like this:
+To cite this software in a publication please use something like this:

 Barr, Niall S. F. (2015).
 YACRS: Yet Another Class Response System : University of Glasgow.
 Available at: https://github.com/niallb/YACRS [Accessed dd Mon. yyyy].